 • You earn more money than being employed in a salon

-• You can easily grow your business brand and grow your customers
+• You can easily grow your business brand and your customers

 The Cons